ASTRON's main headquarters are located in Lhee, near Dwingeloo, the Netherlands.

 How to reach ASTRON Westerbork (address: Schattenberg 1, 9433 TA Zwiggelte): see pdf.

-To minimize the possibility of interference in ongoing observations with the radio telescope array, the ASTRON facilities are surrounded by a restricted access zone.
-Visitors who are not hosted by ASTRON will have to park their cars outside the zone and either walk to the telescope or take the transportation organized by the Herinneringscentrum Kamp Westerbork.
+To minimise the possibility of interference in ongoing observations with the radio telescope array, the ASTRON facilities are surrounded by a restricted access zone.
+Visitors who are not hosted by ASTRON will have to park their cars outside the zone and either walk to the telescope or take the transportation organised by the Herinneringscentrum Kamp Westerbork.
 If your visit is hosted by ASTRON or you have prior permission from ASTRON, you will receive further information.
 Please turn off your mobile phone completely as this will cause interference for the radio telescope array.